bitovi/canui/index.md

 ### tableScroll `$(element).grid('tableScroll')`

-If the `scrollable` option is set to true, `$(element).grid('tableScroll')` will return the [TableScroll](#tablescroll) instance that is used to make the grid scrollable, `null` otherwise.
+If the `scrollable` option is set to true, `$(element).grid('tableScroll')` will return the [TableScroll](#tablescroll) instance that is used to make the grid scrollable, otherwise `null`.
 This can be used, for example, to automatically request new data when the user scrolled to the bottom of the grid:

 {% highlight javascript %}